junhaoliao/iCtrl/README.md

 ## Disclaimer

  Your remote password, in plain-text, will be stored locally in the folder where you initiate the script.
 Please understand the risk and do not use it on any public computers.
 If you have any concerns, please email to junhao@junhao.ca or junhao.liao@mail.utoronto.ca
+ You are also welcome to visit my personal website: https://junhao.ca

 This scipt is updated on July 31, 2019 to utilise TigerVNC, a more versatile substitute of TightVNC that existed in the previous versions.